Following style rules and the principles that underpin the rules will ensure consistency.

 Bibliographya▪to▪bnot 'by Anonymous'focus on contributororiginal publishercross-referencingminimal referenceonline:

-pdfpdfpdfhtmldoiereaderfrom publisherfrom institutional repositoryfrom databaseon the webon streaming devicedigitizedon a vleon the web
+pdfpdfpdfhtmldoiereaderfrom publisherfrom institutional repositoryfrom databaseon smart deviceon the webdigitizedon a vleon the webon the web

-Specify who wrote the book, when it was published, what it is called, and where it was published:
+The entry in the bibliography specifies who wrote the book, what it is called, and where and when it was published:

 Author (Year of publication) Title.
 Edition.
 Contributor.
 Place of publication: Publisher.